mpvosseller/serverless-job/README.md

 - when `maxReceiveCount` >= `maxAttempts` - a failed job will be deleted after `maxAttempts` and will not be sent to the dead-letter queue

 Sending failed jobs to the dead-letter queue when `maxReceiveCount` >= `maxAttempts` is not supported.

+## Amazon CloudWatch Metrics

+Metrics related to your jobs are published with [Amazon CloudWatch Metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/working_with_metrics.html) under the `Serverless-Job` namespace.
+You can use CloudWatch to monitor, graph, and alert on these metrics.

+### Metric Dimensions

+- `AppName` - The name of your app (configured with `metricsAppName`)
+- `JobEvent` - The name of the job event (see below)
+- `JobName` - The name of the job

+### Job Events

+- `enqueue` - Job has been enqueued
+- `perform_start` - Job is about to be run
+- `perform` - Job has completed running (may or may not have completed successfully)
+- `enqueue_retry` - Job has been re-enqueued because of a failue
+- `retry_stopped` - Job has been deleted because `maxAttempts` have been reached

+### Job Properties

+Job properties can not be graphed but you can search and view them in CloudWatch Logs and CloudWatch Logs Insights.

+- `QueueName` - Name of the SQS queue
+- `MessageId` - SQS message id
+- `ErrorType` - When a job fails this holds the class name of the Error object
+- `Error` - When a job fails this holds the serialized error
+- `EnqueuedAt` - Time when the job was originally enqueued
+- `Executions` - Number of executions (run attempts) of this job instance
+- `JobArgs` - Arguments for this job
+- `NextVisibilityTimeout` - indicates how long to wait until the job will be retried (included in `enqueue_retry` events only)

 ## Local Development